Best AI Medical Scribes 2026: 12 Tools Compared & Reviewed

 Best for specialties:

-Nuance DAX (Microsoft)
+Nuance DAX Copilot (Microsoft)

-Enterprise Gold Standard
+Enterprise Gold Standard for Epic/Cerner

 Large health systems already using Dragon Medical or Epic

-Enterprise licensing, bundled with Dragon Medical
+As of April 2026.
+Enterprise contracts required; bundled with Dragon Medical One

 Note Types: